-9. ETHICS
+ETHICS

 All research has ethical implications.
 Please outline the ethical implications of your research and how you intend to address these.
-Consult GSA's Research Ethics policy/guidance which is available on our document site..
+Consult GSA's Research Ethics policy and code of practice which are available on our document site.

-10. FUNDING
+FUNDING

 What sources of funding do you have (or hope to have) to fund your PhD?
 Please specify key funding sources, dates and deadlines.
 See the Fees and Finance page of the GSA website for current fee information for PhD programmes.